-Young drug dealers are being offered education, apprenticeships, fitness training and driving lessons in a bid to prevent reoffending.
+Young drug dealers offered driving lessons in bid to cut crime

 Avon and Somerset Police hope the pilot scheme, named the Call In, will provide a legal means of participants making money and cut violent crime.